SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ```
 #ifdef DEFINETOKENS
 // Define the actual token storage information here
-DEFINE_BASIC_TOKEN(LED0_ON_OFF,
+DEFINE_BASIC_TOKEN(LAST_BUTTON_PRESSED,
-                   ledOnOff,
+                   lastButtonPressed,
-                   false)
+                   0xFF)
 #endif
 ```

-​	DEFINE_BASIC_TOKEN takes three arguments: the token name (LED0_ON_OFF, without the prefix "NVM3KEY"), the token type (ledOnOff) what we defined above, and the default value of the token if it has never been written by the application (false).
+​	DEFINE_BASIC_TOKEN takes three arguments: the token name (LAST_BUTTON_PRESSED, without the prefix "NVM3KEY"), the token type (lastButtonPressed) what we defined above, and the default value of the token if it has never been written by the application (0xFF).

-​	In this case, the value (ledOnOff) is set to `false` to represent the default status of the LED0.
+​	In this case, the value (lastButtonPressed) is set to 0xFF to represent the default status of the lastButtonPressed.

 ### 3.1.2 Accessing Dynamic Tokens